zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

 ```

-Let's analyse this code in a bit more detail:
+Let's analyze this code in a bit more detail:

 - We have introduced an inner class `Booking`.
 We made it an inner class, as it belongs
   to the `Hotel` aggregate root.